ApolloSRMApolloSRM

 Apollo Intelligence· June 2, 2026

-The Department of Education's Financial Value Transparency and Gainful Employment rules reach their sharpest edge on July 1, 2026: for any program ED flags on its debt-to-earnings ratio or earnings-premium test, the institution must put a warning in front of current and prospective students.
-Two consecutive failures can cost the program access to federal aid.
-Nearly 90% of students in would-be-failing GE programs attend for-profit and career institutions — this is a career-school event.
+The Department of Education’s Financial Value Transparency and Gainful Employment rules reach their sharpest edge on July 1, 2026.
+For any program ED flags on its debt-to-earnings ratio or earnings-premium test, the institution must put a warning in front of current and prospective students, and two consecutive failures can cost the program access to federal aid.
+Nearly 90 percent of students in would-be-failing GE programs attend for-profit and career institutions, so this is a career-school event.

-Schools don't fail GE because their graduates don't earn.
-They fail because they can't produce clean, defensible outcome data when ED comes calling — placement and earnings scattered across spreadsheets, a CRM that stops at "enrolled," and a SIS that never tracked where the graduate landed.
+Schools do not fail GE because their graduates do not earn.
+They fail because they cannot produce clean, defensible outcome data when ED comes calling: placement and earnings scattered across spreadsheets, a CRM that stops at “enrolled,” and a SIS that never tracked where the graduate landed.

 How ApolloSRM solves it

-ApolloSRM tracks **verified job placement and employer records on the same record as the enrollment that produced them** — the outcome and the cost live together, by construction.
-Our Lumen reporting engine compiles audit-ready placement and outcome reports continuously, with the compiled SQL shown for "show your work" defensibility and FERPA scoping injected into every query.
-When ED publishes your D/E figures, you already have the receipts.
+ApolloSRM tracks verified job placement and employer records on the same record as the enrollment that produced them, so the outcome and the cost live together by construction.
+The Lumen reporting engine compiles audit-ready placement and outcome reports continuously, with the compiled SQL shown so you can prove the work, and FERPA scoping injected into every query.
+When ED publishes your debt-to-earnings figures, you already have the receipts.

 What this looks like in practice

 Walk into the GE conversation with a one-click, defensible placement-and-earnings report instead of a three-week spreadsheet scramble.
-The warning rule stops being a threat and becomes a number you own.
+The warning rule stops being a threat and becomes a number you own, on instruments, all year long.

 Ready to fly your school on one platform?